Ōyama Sutematsu: Early life

 Yamakawa was raised in a traditional samurai household in the town of Wakamatsu, in a several-acre compound near the northern gate of Tsuruga Castle.
 She did not attend school, but was taught to read and write at home, as part of a rigorous education in etiquette and obedience based on the eighteenth-century neo-Confucian text Onna Daigaku (Greater Learning for Women).
+Aizu was known for its emphasis on both education and a strict code of conduct.

 Battle of Aizu

 In 1868–1869, Yamakawa's family was on the losing side of the Boshin War.
 The Boshin War was a civil war at the end of Japan's bakumatsu ("end of military government"), in which pro-shogunate forces resisted the new imperial rule that began with the 1867 Meiji Restoration.
 The conflict reached Yamakawa's hometown with the Battle of Aizu in late 1868.
 On October 8, 1868, when Yamakawa was eight, imperial forces invaded and burned her hometown of Wakamatsu.
 Yamakawa took shelter within the walls of Tsuruga Castle with her mother and sisters.
 Several hundred people from other samurai families instead committed ritual suicide, in what would become a famous instance of mass suicide.
-This invasion marked the beginning of a monthlong siege, which came to be a symbol of "heroic and desperate resistance."
+This invasion marked the beginning of a Month-long siege, which came to be a symbol of "heroic and desperate resistance".
 It was during the Battle of Aizu that the Byakkotai (White Tiger Brigade), a group of teenage fighters, famously committed mass suicide under the mistaken belief that the castle had fallen.

 The 600 women and children inside the castle, led by Matsudaira Teru, formed workgroups to cook, clean, and make gun cartridges, as well as nursing nearly 1,500 wounded soldiers.
 One of Yamakawa's sisters attempted to join Nakano Takeko's Shōshitai (娘子隊, "Girls' Army"), but on her mother's orders remained inside the castle making gun cartridges.
-Yamakawa herself, age eight, carried supplies for the cartridge makers.
-Toward the end of the siege, Yamakawa's mother sent her and other girls to fly kites as a gesture of defiance while imperial cannons bombarded the castle and the women smothered the shells with wet quilts.
-One shell which was not smothered in time exploded near her, wounding Yamakawa's neck with shrapnel, and killing her sister-in-law Toseko.
+Yamakawa herself, too young for other tasks, carried supplies for the cartridge makers.
+During the last month of the siege, the castle was bombarded by imperial cannons.
+A shell exploded in the room where Yamakawa and her family were eating dinner, wounding Yamakawa's neck with shrapnel, and killing her sister-in-law Toseko.
+In the final days of the siege, Yamakawa's mother sent her and other girls to fly kites as a gesture of defiance while imperial cannons bombarded the castle and the women smothered the shells with wet quilts.